hi-time/pocci/document/create-service.en.md

   setup.redmine.yml
 ```

-Editing these files in a text editor allows you to
+Creating a new setup file allows you to
 customize the service configuration type.

-You can also create a new file such as `setup.myservices.yml`.
+You can create a new file such as `/tmp/setup.myservices.yml`.
-In this case, if you specify the `./create-config myservices` argument,
+In this case, if you specify the `./create-config /tmp/setup.myservices.yml`,
-`create-config` will read `setup.myservices.yml` and then be executed.
+`create-config` will read `/tmp/setup.myservices.yml` and then be executed.

 For details on the description information of the setup files,
 refer to [Setup File Reference](./setup-yml.en.md).